Guylouis7/Irrotational_2D_fluid_mechanics_simulation/README.md

 ## User guide
-Run the main.py file to plot a variety of graphs
+Run the main.py file to plot a variety of graphs.

 CL directory contains the files describing the problem :
 - 2-dom.txt describes wether or not a point is part of the domain : 0 = outside the domain, 1 = inside and 2 = boundary node.
 (File was given to us by our instructor)
 - 2-dom_bords.txt asigns a different number to each distinct edge, in order to asign uniform boundary conditions easily